Our School App Stay connected on the go...

 As readers we will be focusing on using our inference and deduction skills.
 This will enable us to retrieve information from texts to help us to explore the themes in more detail.
 We will be focusing on good reading aloud and reading for pleasure.

-As geographers we will explore the worlds continents from Europe to North and South America, Asia and Africa using maps, looking at the significance of latitude and longitude as well as comparing key aspects of physical geography with a contrasting locality.
+As geographers we will explore the worlds continents from Europe to North and South America, Asia and Africa using maps.
+We will also discover the similarities and difference between some of the countries with a focus on human geography and characteristics.

 As artists, we will be using our observations of the natural world around us to create abstract images.
 We will be experimenting with different materials and mediums to create texture.